Christopher Braun / design editor

 I entered the Ohio State Fair with only one thing on my mind: food.
 I’ve forever been a fan of the street food at most fairs and festivals, but having normally stuck to the classic corndogs and funnel cakes in the past, I was on the lookout for something bizarre.

 After walking the full perimeter of food stands and feeling like Anthony Bourdain, I decided to start my dining extravaganza with a bacon cheeseburger between two Krispy Kreme Donuts, compliments of Don Kenna.

-Kenna, who has been selling his fresh-grilled donut burgers, which were priced around $6, for three years, has traveled throughout the Midwest selling his unusual delicacies.
+Kenna, who has been selling his fresh-grilled donut burgers for three years, has traveled throughout the Midwest selling his unusual delicacies.

 “They’re the best,” Kenna said with a chuckle.
 “They’re different.
 That’s the main item, but they’re also good.
 We’ve never had one brought back with any complaints.
 I’ve sold thousands and thousands of them, and that kind of speaks for itself.”